Kim Zolciak

-Kimberleigh Marie "Kim" Zolciak-Biermann (née Zolciak; born May 19, 1978) is an American television personality.
-She is best known as an original cast member of the Bravo reality television series The Real Housewives of Atlanta, starring in 5 and recurring in 1 of the 16 seasons since its 2008 premiere.
-Her spin-off series Don't Be Tardy (originally Don't Be Tardy for the Wedding) aired 8 seasons from 2012-2020.
+Kimberleigh Marie Zolciak-Biermann (née Zolciak; born May 19, 1978) is an American television personality.
+She is best known as an original cast member of the Bravo reality television series The Real Housewives of Atlanta, starring in five and recurring in one of the 17 seasons since its 2008 premiere.
+Her spin-off series Don't Be Tardy (originally Don't Be Tardy for the Wedding) aired for eight seasons from 2012-2020.

-In 2015, Zolciak was one of the contestants on season 21 of the dancing competition series Dancing with the Stars, she withdrew from the competition on September 15, 2015, finishing in 11th place.
+In 2015, Zolciak was one of the contestants on season 21 of the dancing competition series Dancing with the Stars.
+She withdrew from the competition on September 15, 2015, finishing in 11th place.

 Early life

-Kim Zolciak was born in Pensacola, Florida, to a military family, and grew up in Windsor Locks, Connecticut.
-Her parents are Joseph and Karen, and she has a brother named Michael.
+Zolciak was born in Pensacola, Florida, to a military family, and grew up in Windsor Locks, Connecticut.
+Her parents are Joseph and Karen, and she has a brother.
 She is of Polish and Italian descent and was raised Roman Catholic.

-At age 17, Zolciak had an affair with a Windsor Locks police sergeant who had interviewed her as a material witness in a criminal investigation, initially resulting in the officer's firing.
-The termination was later changed to a 45-day suspension without pay, and then two years later, was forced to retire.
+At age 17, a Windsor Locks police sergeant had sex with Zolciak after interviewing her as a material witness in a criminal investigation, initially resulting in the officer's firing.
+The termination was later changed to a 45-day suspension without pay, and then two years later, the officer was forced to retire.
 He died in 2019.

-She attended East Catholic High School in Manchester, Connecticut, leaving after her freshman year.
+Zolciak attended East Catholic High School in Manchester, Connecticut, leaving after her freshman year.
 She studied nursing at the University of Connecticut.
 At age 21, she moved to Atlanta, Georgia, where her parents had moved, and eventually settled in the suburb of Johns Creek.

 Career

 Entertainment

-Zolciak-Biermann first appeared on the reality television series The Real Housewives of Atlanta, airing on Bravo, on October 7, 2008, when she was 30.
+Zolciak first appeared on the reality television series The Real Housewives of Atlanta, airing on Bravo, on October 7, 2008, when she was 30.
 Between seasons four and five, Zolciak and her then fiancé were the subject of a spinoff show, Don't Be Tardy for the Wedding, chronicling Zolciak's wedding preparations.
 Zolciak left Real Housewives in the middle of the fifth season, with her final episode airing December 9, 2012.
 Don't Be Tardy for the Wedding, later renamed to Don't Be Tardy..., is in its eighth season as of 2020.
-Zolciak-Biermann returned to Real Housewives for its tenth season in a recurring capacity.
+Zolciak returned to Real Housewives for its tenth season in a recurring capacity.

-Zolciak-Biermann was scheduled to star in a new reality show on Bravo with fellow The Real Housewives cast member, NeNe Leakes, called NeNe and Kim: The Road to Riches.
+Zolciak was scheduled to star in a new reality show on Bravo with fellow The Real Housewives cast member, NeNe Leakes, called NeNe and Kim: The Road to Riches.
 However, the network later decided not to move forward with the show.

-Zolciak-Biermann competed on the 21st season of the dancing competition show Dancing with the Stars.
+Zolciak competed on the 21st season of the dancing competition show Dancing with the Stars.
 She was paired with professional dancer Tony Dovolani.
 She withdrew in September 2015, three weeks into the competition, because of a transient ischemic attack, which prevented her from air travel.

 In 2023, Zolciak was revealed as one of the cast members to be joining The Surreal Life on MTV for the show's eighth season, which premiered on July 23, 2024.